 In addition to Utah’s application, the state also requires a Certificate of Good Standing from Delaware.
 The Certificate of Good Standing does not have to be an original copy; however, it does need to be current within 90 days.

 Utah also requires a Registered Agent with a physical address in Utah to be listed on the application.
-We offer this service in Utah for $99 per year.
+We offer this Utah Registered Agent service for $99 per year.

 Once you sign the application, we will file it with Utah’s Division of Corporations and Commercial Code, along with your company’s Certificate of Good Standing, on your behalf.
 Utah typically approves the documents in just a few business days.